Robert M. Hughes: Politics

 Hughes was a lifelong Republican, following the lead of his father, but at the wrong moment in Virginia history.
 An unsuccessful Republican candidate for congress in 1902 and 1904, Hughes also failed in several attempts to be appointed to federal judgeships, beginning in 1897 when he sought to succeed his father as a judge in the district court at Norfolk.
 Hughes was a staunch conservative and the last years of his life found him ardently opposing the New Deal in general and Roosevelt's attacks on the Supreme Court in particular.

 Historian

 Hughes's main interest outside the law was Virginia history and, in particular, the roles played by members of his own family.
 He felt particularly duty bound to defend the reputations of two close relatives: Gov. Floyd, his adoptive maternal grandfather, and Gen. Joseph E. Johnston, his maternal great uncle.
 Johnston asked Hughes to write his official biography.
 In the dedication to Hughes's volume on Johnston, he wrote: "I take pride in dedicating to the Army of Tennessee, as a tribute to its constancy and valor, this sketch of the Great Captain, who led it in its palmy days, and with whose renown it is inseparably associated."

+Social

+Hughes was the fourth president of The Poetry Society of Virginia.
+Most of his poetry remained unpublished, as per his wishes.
+Following is one of his poems: